DavidLXu/MathY/README.md

 ## Algebra

-Algebra is a important piece of math, especially for math beginners, where it is full of variables and unknowns, and it is pretty hard to implement from scratch.
+Algebra is an important part of math, especially for math beginners, where it is full of variables and unknowns, and it is pretty hard to implement from scratch.
 If you have to need to solve symbolic algebra problem, please use sympy.

 ## Calculus